 And so, my friend, have you.
 Though you may experience anxiety and other challenges that come with special needs parenting I'm sure you can admit you've grown alot through this journey, and keep on growing.
 You've learned how to advocate for your children in ways you never thought you would.
 You've grown in knowledge and become an expert in many fields, though you may not have a degree that says so, so that you could help your child.
 Your empathy for others has grown.
 You've grown and bloomed despite your own hard circumstances.

-And you're bloom!
+And you're blooming!
 Let those colors and gifts God gave you shine!
 Share them with your family and your friends and strangers and whoever God puts across your path.
 This hurting world needs your beautiful colors too!!